-- Rate Guard is only available when you purchase the following currencies: US dollars, Euro, British Pounds, Australian dollars, Indonesian Rupiah, Fijian dollars and Thai Baht
+- Rate Guard is only available when you purchase the following currencies: US dollars, Euro, British Pounds, New Zealand dollars, Indonesian Rupiah, Fijian dollars and Thai Baht

 - It is only available to foreign currency purchases done in store, and at the advertised rate

-- It is unfortunately not available to online transactions
+- It is unfortunately not available with online transactions

-- If you have purchased multiple currencies, Rate Guard will apply to any or all of the eligible currencies you have purchased
+- If you have purchased multiple currencies, Rate Guard will apply to any or all of the eligible currencies you’ve purchased

-In all seriousness though, there are quite a few benefits to adding Rate Guard to your transaction, besides the ultimate gain of extra dollars in your bank account if the rates change:
+In all seriousness though, there are quite a few benefits to adding Rate Guard to your transaction:

-- You don’t have to leave your foreign exchange to the last minute just because you have been waiting to see what the rates will do – instead you can exchange your money ahead of time and still benefit from an improved rate should the rates change
+- You don’t have to leave your foreign exchange to the last minute just because you’ve been waiting to see what the rates will do

-- And, you don’t need to give yourself a headache trying to read historical charts, watching the news and trying to predict if the exchange rates will go up or down
+- You don’t need to give yourself a headache trying to read historical charts, watching the news, and trying to predict if the exchange rates will go up or down.

-All in all, it sounds like less stress and ultimately more money for you if the rates improve within the 14 day timeframe.
+All in all, it’s less stress and ultimately more money for you if the rates improve within the 14 day timeframe.
 And that’s why we offer Rate Guard – to try an eliminate some of the confusion and frustration that comes with exchanging your travel money.

-If you have any more questions about Rate Guard, or would just like some help deciding on what travel money options are best for you, our FXperts are available to help!
+If you have any more questions about Rate Guard, or if you need help deciding on what travel money options are best for you, our FXperts are available to help!
 Visit your nearest Travel Money Nz store today.

 *Terms and Conditions apply.
 Please read the full Terms and Conditions here. ^Exchange rate data available on http://www.travelmoney.co.nz/foreign-currency on 6 March 2017.
 Historical rates were available for foreign exchange transactions on the Travel Money NZ website on 1 March 2017.
 Rates instore may have differed.